ATE168Forever/etf_react_server/README.md

 ## Google Sheet Sync

 Set `VITE_GSHEET_URL` to a Google Apps Script web app URL that accepts a POSTed JSON array of transactions.
-When this variable is present the "同步到 Google Sheet" button will appear in the inventory tab and send the current transaction history to that URL.
+When this variable is present the "一鍵匯出" button will appear in the inventory tab and send the current transaction history to that URL.